 Assaulted by censors: Further cuts required for US theatrical release

-rating in America was seen as the 'kiss of death' as it automatically carried with it connotations of pornography.
-Straw Dogs, of course, is not a pornographic film and the distributors took it upon themselves to produce an edited version that would be
+the X rating in America was seen as the 'kiss of death' as it automatically carried with it connotations of pornography.
+Straw Dogs, of course, is not a pornographic film and the distributors took it upon themselves to produce an edited version

 Cut Scenes: Charlie and Norman rape Amy